George Melly

 Alan George Heywood Melly (17 August 1926 – 5 July 2007) was an English jazz and blues singer, critic, writer, and lecturer.
-From 1965 to 1973 he was a film and television critic for The Observer; he also lectured on art history, with an emphasis on surrealism.
+From 1965 to 1973, he was a film and television critic for The Observer; he also lectured on art history, with an emphasis on surrealism.

 Early life and career

 Melly was born at The Grange, St Michael's Hamlet, Toxteth, Liverpool, Lancashire, the elder son and eldest of three children of wool broker Francis Heywood Melly and (Edith) Maud, née Isaac.
 His mother was Jewish.
 Melly was a descendant of the shipowner and Liberal MP George Melly.
-He was also a relative of the philanthropist Emma Holt, of Sudley House Liverpool; her sister had married Melly's great-grandfather.
+He was also a relative of the philanthropist Emma Holt, of Sudley House Liverpool; her mother had married Melly's great-grandfather.

 Melly was educated at Stowe School, Buckinghamshire where he discovered his interest in modern art, jazz and blues and started coming to terms with his sexuality.

 Melly was an atheist.
-Interviewed by Nigel Farndale in 2005, Melly said "I don't understand people panicking about death.
+Interviewed by Nigel Farndale in 2005, Melly said: "I don't understand people panicking about death.
 It's inevitable.
 I'm an atheist; you'd think it would make it worse, but it doesn't.
 I've done quite a lot in the world, not necessarily of great significance, but I have done it."